Jaxx497/concertus/readme.md

 ## Usage

 Begin by assigning one or more 'root' (or 'parent') directories when promted.
 The root management window can be managed by pressing the ``` ` ``` key.
 Concertus will walk through the supplied folder(s), and create a library based on the valid files it finds.

 It's recommended that users have ffmpeg and a nerd font installed for visual flare.
 Neither is mandatory, however.

-Concertus does not leverage any online capabilities, and strictly relies on the accurate and proper tagging.
-It's strongly recommended to utilize a tool like [MP3Tag](https://www.mp3tag.de/en/) to ensure the entries of one's library are accurate.
-Libraries can be live refreshed simply by pressing ```F5``` or ```Ctrl-u```
+>For a full list of keymaps, please [view the keymaps documentation](./docs/keymaps.md).

 Currently, supported filetypes include the following: ```mp3, m4a, flac, wav, ogg```

 ## Disclaimers

-Concertus never writes to user files, only a SQLite database stored in the users local config or appdata directory.
+Concertus never writes to user files and does not have any online capabilities, but relies on accurate tagging.
+It's strongly recommended that users ensure their libraries are properly tagged with a tool like [MP3Tag](https://www.mp3tag.de/en/).
+Update a library during runtime with `Ctrl+u`

 ## Known bugs

 1. Symphonia/Rodio Related*
     1. There are no reliable Rodio compatible OPUS decoders.
-    1. Seeking may run into problems
+    1. Seeking can be potentially unstable on the occasional file.
+    1. Gapless playback is not viable as of now.

 2. Waveforms may generate on songs that cannot be played.

-*This project is heavily reliant on the Symphonia and Rodio crates.
+> **Note:** This project is heavily reliant on the Symphonia and Rodio crates.
-Most of the playback related issues are due to upstream issues in the aforementioned libraries.
-Following the rollout of the playlist feature, alongside other small QOL additions, new backend options will be explored.
-However, lots of progress is being made in the rodio library, which may solve this problem in time.
+Many of the playback related issues are due to upstream issues in the aforementioned libraries.
+Following several QOL additons, I intend to explore new backend options.
+However, lots of progress is being made within the rodio crate, which may solve several of these problems in time.

 ## TODO

+- Provide visual progress when scanning in songs
+- Improved testing for various formats
 - Create new playlist on add song to playlist popup
 - Re-work sort-by-column approach
-- Provide visual progress when scanning in songs
-- Add more settings
 - Custom themeing
-    - Update on start?
 - Implement a secondary player backend (gstreamer?)

 ## Other

-This project seeks to demonstrate my understanding of a series of programming fundamentals, including but not limited to multi-threaded management, atomics, string internment, database integration, de/serialization, integrity hashing, session persistence, modular design, view models, and state management.
+This project seeks to demonstrate my understanding of a series of programming fundamentals, including but not limited to multi-threaded management, atomics, string internment, database integration, de/serialization, memory management, integrity hashing, session persistence, OS operations, modular design, view models, and state management.